2020-2021 School Year

 School Districts and Transportation

 We serve students in the Berkeley and Albany school districts, and offer all-day programming for most school district holidays and vacations.
 Transportation to the JCC Afterschool Berkeley program is provided by the Berkeley Unified School District as well as our own van service.
-For more information regarding transportation please contact Anna Stofle at email@example.com or 510.848.0237, ext.
-131
+For more information regarding transportation please contact Benjy Toczynski at email@example.com or 510.848.0237, ext.
+131.

-Our Berkeley and Oakland afterschool programs provide School's Out!
+Our Berkeley afterschool program provides School's Out!
 Programming for students on most school holidays and professional development days.
 We offer all-day programming, 8 AM-6 PM.
 All days include onsite activities and games, as well as outside play (weather permitting).
 You pack the lunch, we'll do the rest.
 School's Out days are for ages 5-10½